guedes/ldap_fdw/doc/ldap_fdw.md

 * **DO NOT USE IT ON PRODUCTION**: It is not production ready but you could test it in your test server and help us to improve it;
-* it not implements filters *yet*, so if you do a `select * from ldap_table` it will fetch all records from LDAP server.
+* it not implements limits *yet*, so if you do a `select * from ldap_table` it will fetch all records from LDAP server.
 Some LDAP servers limits this to 500;
 * by now it only supports two columns: `dn` and `object_body` where the former is populated with the DN and the last with the LDAP entry converted to a Hstore compatible format;

 Description